The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: Introduction

-Over the last decade, sponge-like sets have been studied intensely, especially cases when all of the contracting maps in the IFS are orientation preserving.
-Unfortunately, even for this specific class of self-similar sets, many basic topological properties are still far from clear to us.
-Criteria for generalized Sierpi\'nski carpets that are totally disconnected or have only finitely many connected components are given in~\cite{LLR13} and~\cite{Xiao21}, respectively.
-Partial results on the quasisymmetric and Lipschitz classification of Sierpi\'nski sponges can be found in~\cite{BM13,BM20,RW17,Xi20} and references therein.
-In a recent paper~\cite{DLRWX21} joint with Dai, Luo and Wang, the authors provided characterizations of connected Sierpi\'nski carpets with local cut points.

-For general cases allowing rotations and reflections, the topology becomes involved and there are rare existing studies.
-For example, it is simple to observe that there are $|\mathcal{O}_d|^{|\I|}$ different IFSs provided $\I$ is fixed, but the enumeration of distinct attractors is difficult since many of them coincide.
-This problem was solved in~\cite{FO07} by Falconer and O'Conner using group theory.
-In the case when $d=2$, Fraser~\cite{Fra12} investigated the self-affine generalization of our sponge-like sets and calculated their packing and box dimensions under some open set type condition.

-With the aid of Theorem~\ref{thm:main1}, we are able to draw the Hata graph associated with any given sponge-like set and hence to determine whether it is connected.
-Please see Section 3 for details.
-As a corollary of Theorem~\ref{thm:main2}, we also show that it suffices to check only a finite number of its geometric approximations.
+With the aid of Theorem~\ref{thm:main1}, we can draw the Hata graph associated with any given sponge-like set and thus determine whether it is connected; see Section 3 for details.
+As a corollary of Theorem~\ref{thm:main2}, we also show that it suffices to check only a finite number (independent of $N$) of its geometric approximations.

 \begin{theorem} Let $F=F(d,N,\I)$ be a sponge-like set in $\R^d$.
-Then $F$ is connected if and only if $F_{C(d)+1}$ is connected, where $C(d):=c(d!2^{d}+2,d)-1$ and $c(\cdot,\cdot)$ is as in~\eqref{eq:constant}. \end{theorem}
+Then $F$ is connected if and only if $F_{C(d)}$ is connected, where $C(d):=c(d!2^{d}+2,d)$ and $c(\cdot,\cdot)$ is as in~\eqref{eq:constant}. \end{theorem}

 The paper is organized as follows.
-In Section 2, we construct the intersecting graph and prove Theorem~\ref{thm:main1}.
+In Section 2, we construct the intersection graph and prove Theorem~\ref{thm:main1}.
 In Section 3, we prove Theorem~\ref{thm:main2} and discuss the sharpness of the constant $c(n,d)$.
 In Section 4, we present the method of plotting Hata graphs associated with sponge-like sets and prove Theorem~\ref{thm:main3}.
 Section 3.2 is devoted to discussions on possible improvements of the constant $C(d)$ in Theorem~\ref{thm:main3} under suitable conditions.
 Finally, we discuss general settings under which our approach remains applicable in the last section.